Fdawgs/docsmith/README.md

 #### To Install as a Windows Service:

-Yeovil District Hospital NHSFT is heavily entrenched in Microsoft's ecosystem; utilise [pm2-installer](https://github.com/jessety/pm2-installer) to easily install PM2 as a Windows service.
+If using a Microsoft Windows OS utilise [pm2-installer](https://github.com/jessety/pm2-installer) to install PM2 as a Windows service.

 **Note:** PM2 has been configured to automatically restart the application if modifications are made to `.env`.